 The employee or employer’s ability to make or meet arrangements in whichever working conditions that affect work productivity.

-An action where a trait of a person or a result of a test has improved.
+In short, an action where a trait of a person or a result of a test has improved.

 Something related to either communicating or interacting with people.

-Being able to believe and depend on each other.
+In brief, being able to believe and depend on each other.

-An individual or group of individuals that help unite and drive a team, group or organisation.
+An individual or group of individuals that help unite and drive a team, group, or organisation.

-A process of looking for possible solutions to challenging matters.
+In short, the process of looking for possible solutions to challenging matters.

-An action of recognising someone’s excellence.
+In particular, an action of recognising someone’s excellence.

-An individual’s part of a team, or an organisation.
+In short, an individual’s part of a team, or an organisation.

 Dull; Not moving.

-A sense of responsibility and accountability.
+In particular, a sense of responsibility and accountability.

-To be of assistance or help to another person or group.
+In short, to be of assistance or help to another person or group.

-A collaborative and effective action of a group that improves efficiency.
+In brief, a collaborative and effective action of a group that improves efficiency.